laravel-enso/documentation/docs/packages/vue-datatable.md

 ```

 Options:
-- `routePrefix`, required, string, the common route segment, used for both read and write (N/A)
+- `routePrefix`, required, string, the common route segment, used for reading the data
+- `dataRouteSuffix`, optional, string, the ending route segment, used for reading the data | default is `tableData`
 - `name`, optional, string, the title used for the table.
+If not given, no title is used
 - `icon`, optional, string or array of strings, expects Font Awesome icon classes
-(make sure the used class is available in the page, via a local or global import)
+(make sure the used class is available in the page, via a local or global import).
+If not given, no icon is used
 - `crtNo`, optional, boolean, flag for showing the current line number
 - `auth`, optional, boolean, flag for removing auth when using in enso context
+- `debounce`, optional, number, the time in milliseconds that is used for the debounce when reloading data for the table,
+ for example when typing in the search box or changing filters, default `100`
 - `lengthMenu`, optional, array, list of options for the table pagination.
 If missing, the default values in the
 global configuration are used.
 If given, the template values have higher precedence over the global configuration
 - `method`, optional, string, either "GET" or "POST".
 If missing, the default value in the
 global configuration is used.
-- `selectable`, optional, boolean.
-If enabled, row selection is enabled,
-which then stores the selected items (the `dtRowId` attributes) in the `selected` attribute.
 - `appends` - optional, array, list of appended attributes that need to be added to the query results.
 Note that the appended attributes are available from the main query model.
 Also note, that in order to load the appended attributes through the model's relationships,
 the raw table query should also include the foreign key id (this is a Laravel requirement).
+- `selectable`, optional, boolean.
+If enabled, row selection is enabled,
+which then stores the selected items (the `dtRowId` attributes) in the `selected` attribute.
+- `comparisonOperator`, optional, string, the operator used for the table columns searching
 - `buttons`, optional, array, list of buttons that need to be rendered.
 See below for more in-depth information
 - `columns`, required, array, list of column configurations.
 See below for more in-depth information
-- `debounce`, optional, number, the time in milliseconds that is used for the debounce when reloading data for the table,
- for example when typing in the search box or changing filters, default `100`

 #### Buttons